Samaritan announces mask-optional policy for most facilities

 Samaritan says it now safely offers a mask-optional environment in many areas; however, if any of these metrics have an uptick, it could return to requiring facemasks.

-The three major exceptions to this change that will remain mask-required for all staff, patients/residents and visitors are:
+The three major exceptions that will remain mask-required for all staff, patients/residents and visitors are:

 ■ The Emergency Department, because of the high-risk involved with the patients needing care and maintaining crucial source control.